-- ▶ MnO2 used in alkaline batteries; - > Elemental boron a component in automotive safety igniters; and - BCl3 used in the pharmaceutical and semiconductor industries, and the manufacture of high-strength boron fibers for the sporting equipment and aircraft industries.
+- 1. MnO2 used in alkaline batteries; - 2.
+Elemental boron a component in automotive safety igniters; and - 3.
+BCl3 used in the pharmaceutical and semiconductor industries, and the manufacture of high-strength boron fibers for the sporting equipment and aircraft industries.

-In support of these processes, the source has used four diesel-fired emergency generators.
-There are also two large boilers, two cooling towers, roads, stockpiles, surfaces and a gasoline dispensing operation.
+In support of these processes, the source has uses four diesel-fired emergency generators.
+There are also two large boilers, two cooling towers, haul roads, stockpiles, disturbed surfaces and a gasoline dispensing operation.